Jorge Cordeiro

 Jorge Manuel Pinto Cordeiro (born 2 September 1978) is professional football coach and former player.
 He played as a midfielder, predominantly in Portugal's lower leagues.
-He had a briefly spell in the Norwegian football before retiring.
+He had a brief spell in the Norwegian football before retiring.

 Club career

 Cordeiro was born in Portalegre and started playing aged 7 hometown's Estrela de Portalegre.
 In 1991, he moved to S.L.
 Benfica youth system.
 In the 1997–98 season he was loaned to SL Olivais.

 After one season in Portimão, Cordeiro returned to Benfica to play in the reserves team in 1999.
 On 4 October 2000, he was called by first-team coach José Mourinho for a friendly match against Olympique de Marseille.
 In November, he received another call, this time to a Primeira Liga match against Vitória de Guimarães, but eventually did not leave the bench, subsequently returning to the B-side.

 On 30 May 2012, Cordeiro signed for Norwegian side Follo FK.